anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 **Dashboard Features:**
 **Tabs:**
-- Active Requests: Requests with status Submitted, Under Review, Approved, or In Progress
+- Active Requests: Requests with status Submitted, Approved, or In Progress
 - Draft Requests: Requests with status Draft (saved but not yet submitted).
 - Closed Requests: Requests with status Completed, Rejected, or Cancelled.
 - All Requests (default view): A comprehensive list of all requests created by the user.

 **Features:**
 - List view of all own requests with quick information (id, title, type, status, last update date, priority, assignee)
-- Status summary (count by status Submitted, Under review, Approved, Rejected, Completed, All)
+- Status summary (count by status Submitted, Approved, Rejected, Completed, All)
-- Filter by status (Draft, Submitted, Under review, Approved, Rejected, Completed, All)
+- Filter by status (Draft, Submitted, Approved, Rejected, Completed, All)
 - Sort by last update date, priority
 - Search by id, title or description
 - Quick status indicators (color-coded badges)